NethServer/nethsecurity-ui/README.md

 ./start.sh <ui_path>
 ```

-Every time a commit us pushed to the master, a Github actions will automatically build new images.
+Every time a commit us pushed to the master, a GitHub actions will automatically build new images.